- Download our Moving to France Guide (PDF)

 Public schools in France

-Many expat parents choose to send their younger children to their local nursery school, as it's practical and free of charge.
-Children of this age tend to overcome the language barrier quickly and, as there are few formal educational demands, the difficulties of reading and writing in French are irrelevant.
+Many expat parents choose to send their younger children to their local nursery school, as it’s practical and free of charge.
+Children of this age tend to overcome the language barrier quickly, and as there are few formal educational demands, the difficulties of reading and writing in French are irrelevant.

 Private schools in France

-Expats should note that state-sponsored private schools have a better reputation than their privately funded counterparts.
+You should note that state-sponsored private schools have a better reputation than their privately funded counterparts.

 International schools in France